 Authors are encouraged to indicate which category best fits their SISC submission.

 All submissions to SISC must be well written and accessible to a wide variety of readers, and should represent a clear advance in the state of the art.

 Due to space limitations, articles are normally limited to 20 journal pages.
 Exceptions can be made in special cases only with the concurrence of the referees, the associate editor, and the editor-in-chief.

 Submission of a manuscript to a SIAM journal is representation by the author(s) that the associated manuscript has not been published or submitted simultaneously for publication elsewhere.

-Papers that have appeared in conference proceedings will be considered only if (i) they are significantly revised and (ii) the previous appearance is explicitly indicated in both the cover letter to SIAM and a footnote on the first page.
+Submission of an extended version of conference proceedings will be considered only if (i) the work is significantly revised and extended, and (ii) the previous appearance is explicitly indicated in both the cover letter to SIAM and a footnote on the first page.